kratikanaskulwar/Mitacs-Verafin-Internship/README.md

 ## 4. Heatmaps
 This folder contains heatmps for local and global programs.

+### Heatmap_fortestset_globalmethods.png
+This heatmap has been created for the agreement among global methods.

 ### Heatmap_for1fraudinstance_localmethods.png
+This heatmap has been created for the agreement among local methods for 1 fraud observation.

+### Heatmap_for150fraudinstances_localmethods.png
+This heatmap has been created for the agreement among local methods for 150 fraud observations.

+### Heatmap_for150nonfraudinstance_localmethods.png
+This heatmap has been created for the agreement among local methods for 150 non-fraud observations.

+### Heatmap_for300obs(global)and150fraudobs(local).png
-This heatmap has been created for the agreement among local methods for 1 fraud observation
+This heatmap has been created for the agreement among local methods for 150 fraud observation versus global methods applied to total 300 fraud and non-fraud observations from test set.